 - In a medium mixing bowl whisk together the flour and baking powder.
 Add the zest of the limes and set aside.
-Reserve a tablespoon of the flour in a separate bowl to coat the blueberries with.
 Measure out 1 Tbsp of the sugar and set aside for sprinkling over cake.

 - In the bowl of a free standing electric mixer, fitted with the paddle attachment beat together the remaining sugar with the softened butter until really pale and fluffy.
 Now gradually add the egg (approximately a tablespoon at a time), beating in between each addition and scraping down the side of the bowl.(*see notes).

 - Add a 1/3 of the flour and mix just until combined then mix in 1/2 the buttermilk mixing just until combined, repeat process making sure your final addition is flour.
-Sprinkle over the tablespoon of reserved flour onto the blueberries and carefully fold in blueberries.
+Now carefully fold all but a small handful of blueberries into the cake batter.

 - Pour the cake batter into the prepared tin, spreading an even layer, then sprinkle the remaining berries and sugar on the top, pressing the fruit into the batter a little way.

-- Bake in the pre-heated oven for 40- 45 minutes or until a toothpick inserted into the centre comes out clean. *The cooking time will be longer if you are using frozen berries.
+- Bake in the pre-heated oven for 40- 45 minutes or until a cocktail stick inserted into the centre comes out clean. *The cooking time will be longer if you are using frozen berries.